learn-co-students/sinatra-sessions-onl01-seng-ft-021020/README.md

 ### Introduction to the Lab

 This is a simple lab that will go through the basic implementation of a session in Sinatra.
-Be sure to read the <a href="spec/sinatra_sessions_spec.rb">specs</a> to see what's required of each step.
+Be sure to read the specs to see what's required of each step.

 ### First Exercise